jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 #### Subtask 2: Validate App Settings are correct

-1. On the **App Service** blade, click on **Overview**
+1. On the **App Service** blade, click on **Overview**.

     ![Overview is selected on the left side of the App Service blade.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image119.png "App Service blade")

-2. In the **Overview** pane, click on the **URL** for the Web App to open it in a new browser tab
+2. In the **Overview** pane, click on the **URL** for the Web App to open it in a new browser tab.

     ![On the right side of the App Service blade, under Essentials, the URL (http://contososportsweb2101.azurewebsites.net) link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image120.png "App Service blade")

-3. On the homepage, you should see the latest offers populated from the Offers API
+3. On the homepage, you should see the latest offers populated from the Offers API.

     ![On the Contoso Sports League webpage, Today\'s offers display: Baseball socks, Road bike, and baseball mitt.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image121.png "Contoso Sports League webpage")

-4. Submit several test orders to ensure all pieces of the site are functional
+4. Submit several test orders to ensure all pieces of the site are functional.

     ![On the Contoso Sports League webpage, the message Order Completed displays.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image122.png "Contoso Sports League webpage")

->**Leader Note:** If the attendee is still experiencing CORS errors, ensure the URLs to the Web App in Azure local host are exact
+>**Leader Note:** If the attendee is still experiencing CORS errors, ensure the URLs to the Web App in Azure local host are exact.

 ## Exercise 2: Identity and Security

 Duration: 75 Minutes

 The Contoso call center admin application will only be accessible by users of the Contoso Active Directory environment.
-You have been asked to create a new Azure AD Tenant and secure the application so only users from the tenant can log onT
+You have been asked to create a new Azure AD Tenant and secure the application so only users from the tenant can log on.

 ### Task 1: Enable Azure AD Premium Trial